736 Naval Air Squadron: Jet Strike Training Squadron (1965–1972)

+Fleet Requirements Unit (2013–2022)

-736 NAS was finally disbanded in early 1972 until it was recommissioned in 2013 under the command of Lt Cdr Tim Flatman.
-Now operating the Fleet Air Arm's BAe Hawk T1/T1A twin-seat fast-jet aircraft, the squadron has replaced the Fleet Requirements and Air Direction Unit (FRADU), acting as the Royal Navy's 'Adversary' squadron.
+736 Naval Air Squadron reformed on 7 June 2013, under the command of Lieutenant Commander Tim Flatman.
+Operating the Fleet Air Arm's British Aerospace Hawk T1/T1A twin-seat fast-jet aircraft, the squadron replaced the Fleet Requirements and Aircraft Direction Unit (FRADU), acting as the Royal Navy's Adversary squadron.
 In 2014 the squadron's aircraft began to be re-painted in its new markings and the first aircraft to receive the new look was XX240.

-Since the squadron reformed it has supported numerous exercises within the UK (including Joint Warrior, which is held in Scotland) and overseas.
-These overseas exercises include 'Cougar 14' and 'Cougar 16' where the squadron operated in Albania and Deep Blue 2 in 2016 when the squadron operated from Gibraltar.
+After the squadron reformed it supported numerous exercises within the UK (including Joint Warrior, which is held in Scotland) and overseas.
+These overseas exercises included 'Cougar 14' and 'Cougar 16' where the squadron operated in Albania and Deep Blue 2 in 2016 when the squadron operated from Gibraltar.

 The Hawk's role was to be replaced by the Air Support to Defence Operational Training (ASDOT) programme which would have provided aggressor training to all three British armed services, however the project was cancelled in March 2019.
 The Royal Navy announced that the squadron was to disband after a final fly past on 22 March 2022.

 The squadron decommissioned on 31 March 2022 after its aircraft departed Culdrose the week before.

+Aircraft operated

+The squadron operated a variety of different aircraft and versions: